Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

   * *XCAFDimTolObject_GeomToleranceObject* - for geometric tolerances;
   * *XCAFDimTolObject_DatumObject* - for geometric tolerance Datums.

-GD\&Ts and Shapes are related to by Graph Nodes.
+GD\&Ts and Shapes are related by Graph Nodes.

 These definitions are common to various exchange formats, at least for STEP.